 Through circles, one-on-one support, and guided experiences, The Embodied Grief Journey™ offers structured, compassionate spaces where grief can be tended—not fixed—so you can move forward without abandoning the love you carry.

-If you’re navigating grief, loss, or a life transition shaped by loss, you’re warmly invited to Schedule a Discovery Call today to begin your journey.
+If you’re navigating grief, loss, or a life transition shaped by loss, you’re warmly invited to Schedule a Complimentary Embodied Pause Strategy Session today to begin your journey.

 If you’re quietly asking, “Who am I now that everything has changed?”